Denali Cassin Ridge

 Included in the Trip Fee:

-• Unlimited pre-trip access to our office resources
+• Unlimited pre-trip access to our office resources.

-• Guidance of our experienced Mountain Trip guides (we require any guide wishing to lead a Denali climb to have 5 previous expeditions on the mountain – most of our lead guides have 10+ trips)
+• Guidance of our experienced Mountain Trip guides (we require any guide wishing to lead a Denali climb to have 5 previous expeditions on the mountain—most of our lead guides have 10+ trips).

-• Up to two nights lodging (shared room) at the Lakefront Hotel in Anchorage before your climb
+• Up to two nights lodging (shared room) at the Lakefront Hotel in Anchorage before your climb.

-• Airport transfer as provided by the Lakefront Hotel
+• Airport transfer as provided by the Lakefront Hotel.

-• Team transportation in Anchorage for last minute shopping on the day of your Team Meeting
+• Team transportation in Anchorage for last-minute shopping on the day of your Team Meeting.

-• Round trip, scheduled group transportation between Anchorage and Talkeetna
+• Round-trip, scheduled group transportation between Anchorage and Talkeetna.

-• Scheduled flights between Talkeetna and Base Camp
+• Scheduled flights between Talkeetna and Base Camp.

-• All food while on the mountain
+• All food while on the mountain.

-• All group equipment (tents, kitchen, ropes, sleds, snow pickets, shovels, group med kit, satellite phone, GPS tracker, etc)
+• All group equipment (tents, kitchen, ropes, sleds, snow pickets, shovels, group med kit, satellite phone, GPS tracker, etc.).

-• Custom expedition dispatch blog for your climb, complete with audio posts from team members calling from the mountain
+• Custom expedition dispatch blog for your climb, complete with audio posts from team members calling from the mountain.

-Uphill Athlete 24 week Mountaineering Training Program
+Uphill Athlete 24-week Mountaineering Training Program.

-• Assistance arranging for post-climb activities in Alaska
+• Assistance arranging for post-climb activities in Alaska.

 Not Included in the Trip Fee:

-• Flights to and from Alaska
+• Flights to and from Alaska.

-• Personal clothing and equipment per our equipment list
+• Personal clothing and equipment, per our equipment list.

 • Any additional lodging including post expedition lodging.

-• Meals while not on the mountain
+• Meals while not on the mountain.

-• Travel and/or rescue insurance
+• Travel and/or rescue insurance.

-• Costs incurred due to evacuation or unplanned departure from the mountain due to illness or other problems
+• Costs incurred due to evacuation or unplanned departure from the mountain due to illness, other problems or by choice.
+Costs may include, but are not limited to: additional lodging, shipping costs to return gear to you, and transportation.

-• Costs incurred as a result of delays beyond the control of Mountain Trip
+• Costs incurred as a result of delays beyond the control of Mountain Trip.

-• Costs as a result of force majeure
+• Costs as a result of force majeure.

 Refunds and Cancellations